Resurrection

 Doesn’t work as an explanation = Doesn’t handle data, commits fallacy (ad hoc).

-Additional reason Muslims believe the imposter on the cross = The Gospel of Barnabas
+Main reason Muslims believe this = The Gospel of Barnabas

 Gospel of Barnabas says = God changed Judas to look like Jesus, and he was crucified.